wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.3a : 30-May-2021 by Dave Bernazzani (wavemotion)
+  * Fixed crash if you try to load game then use 'B' button to cancel.
+Sorry!

 V2.3 : 30-May-2021 by Dave Bernazzani (wavemotion)
   * And more improvement/stramline of TIA rendering to give a 10% boost for most games 0 this brings Elevators Amiss up to 51FPS and Phaser